DoTheEvo/veeam-prometheus-grafana/README.md

 What happens under the hood:

 * DEPLOY.bat - checks if its run as administrator, ends if not
-* DEPLOY.bat - enables powershel scripts execution on that windows PC
+* DEPLOY.bat - enables powershell scripts execution on that windows PC
 * DEPLOY.bat - creates directory C:\Scripts if it does not existing
 * DEPLOY.bat - copies / overwrites veeam_prometheus_info_push.ps1 in to C:\Scripts
 * DEPLOY.bat - imports taskscheduler xml task named veeam_prometheus_info_push
-* TASKSCHEDULER - the task executes every hour with random delay of 30seconds
+* TASKSCHEDULER - the task executes every hour with random delay of 30 seconds
 * TASKSCHEDULER - runs with the highest privileges as user - SYSTEM (S-1-5-18)

 # Pushgateway